-- 104. Consideration should be given to including an additional provision in the Act which sets out the burden of proof in any appeal under the Act.
+105. Consideration should be given to including an additional provision in the Act which sets out the burden of proof in any appeal under the Act.
 In accordance with best practice, the burden of proof should be placed on the body refusing disclosure and/or otherwise applying the law to justify their decision.
-This is justified because it will be unfair and extremely difficult for members of the public who will never have seen the document they are requesting to be forced to carry the burden of proof.
-Section 61 of the Australian Freedom of Information Act 1982 provides a useful model: - (1) Subject to subsection (2), in proceedings under this Part, the agency or Minister to which or to whom the request was made has the onus of establishing that a decision given in respect of the request was justified or that the Tribunal should give a decision adverse to the applicant. - (2) In proceedings [relating to third parties], the party to the proceedings that opposes access being given to a document in accordance with a request has the onus of establishing that a decision refusing the request is justified or that the Tribunal should give a decision adverse to the applicant.
+This is justified because it will be unfair and extremely difficult for members of the public - who will never have seen the document they are requesting - to be forced to carry the burden of proof.
+Section 19(5) of the Indian Right to Information Act 2005 provides a useful model:

+In the appeals proceedings, the onus to prove that a denial of request was justified shall be on the Central Public Information Officer or State Public Information Officer, as the case may be, who denied the request.